What is LinkedIn?

 Education

-Experience Section
+Experience

 1. What jobs you include.
 You are not required to list every job you’ve ever had.
-But, it can be helpful to provide a full overview of your experiences.
+However, it can be helpful to provide a full overview of your experiences.
 Much like a resume, it’s up to your level of comfort to determine which jobs you feel comfortable highlighting.

 2. How you describe each job.
 Let’s face it: very few people looking at your LinkedIn page is going to click the “see more” button.
-So, it’s important to encapsulate the most important information into what can be seen in those first few lines.
+So it’s important to encapsulate the most important information into what can be seen in those first few lines.
 Try to summarize your greatest accomplishment at each position, and include multimedia examples (videos, presentations, photos, etc.) when applicable.

 Licenses & Certifications